-Currently, there are 68.5 million people in the world who have been forcibly displaced from their homes.
+In 2019, there were 68.5 million people in the world who had been forcibly displaced from their homes.
 Every single day in 2018, more than 44,000 people fled their homes due to conflict and persecution.
 Our global population has the highest number of refugees since World War II.

 World Refugee Day aims to educate us about the severity of today’s refugee crisis and inspire us to take action.